Jason-Olson/Scoring-Beer-For-New-Belgium/README.md

 ![training](charts/imgs/training_data.png)
 > The other data set for this project were accuracy records for each taster during training.

 > In training, a known "off-flavor" is spiked into the beer.
-The chart shows how historically accurate each taster has been identifying each "off-flavor"
+The chart shows how historically accurate each taster has been identifying each "off-flavor."
+A red column would be "perfect"

 \
 \
 \
 \
 ![cluster](charts/imgs/k_cluster.png)
-> With the help of K-means clustering, we are able to group the tasters into categories good _(yellow)_, better_(blue)_, best_(green)_ and weight each taster accordingly in the model.
+> With the help of K-means clustering, we are able to group the tasters into categories good _(yellow)_, better _(blue)_ , best _(green)_ and weight each taster accordingly in the model.

 \
 \